alexandertoepfer/razorengine-ShadowOM/README.md

 var result = Engine.Razor.RunCompile(template, "templateKey", typeof(Shadow), equipmentPhaseOM);
 ```
 This heavily relies on the type structure being changed obviously, a method to retrieve the specified root is necessary,
-in this case not a document but the core concept still applies.
+in this case it will be valid for templates, but the core concept still applies.